liferay-search/liferay-docs/en/developer/frameworks/articles/localization/01-localization-intro.markdown

 machine's translation is no substitute for a human's, of course, but the automatic translation gives you a base to work from.

-It's common to use the same messages in multiple apps. @product@ provides these message sharing features:
+It's common to use the same messages in multiple apps. @sharepoint@ provides these message sharing features:

--   @product@'s messages (and their translations) are available for all your apps to use.
+-   @sharepoint@'s messages (and their translations) are available for all your apps to use.
 JSP tags such as `<liferay-ui:message ... />` let you use all
-    @product@ messages.
+    @sharepoint@ messages.

 -   Language modules are easy to use in all your apps.
 They're great for centralizing messages in all your locales.

-Lastly, @product@ provides settings for adapting your app to cultures:
+Lastly, @sharepoint@ provides settings for adapting your app to cultures:

 -   Naming conventions for users